Embedded Finite Models Beyond Restricted Quantifier Collapse: Complexity disconnections and weakening RQC by allowing Expansion of the signature

-We thus define another weakening of RQC, allowing expansion of the interpreted signature: \begin{definition} Say that an $L_V$ sentence $\phi$ is \emph{potentially $k$-RQC} (for $T$) if there is some expansion of $T$ where $\phi$ is equivalent to a $k$-RQ sentence.
+We thus investigate define another weakening of RQC, allowing expansion of the interpreted signature.
+We wish to see if adding this ability to expand gives us a closer correlation between the collapse notion and complexity. \begin{definition} Say that an $L_V$ sentence $\phi$ is \emph{potentially $k$-RQC} (for $T$) if there is some expansion of $T$ where $\phi$ is equivalent to a $k$-RQ sentence.
 We say that a theory is \emph{potentially $k$-RQC} if there is an expansion of $T$ that is $k$-RQC, and define potentially $\omega$-RQC analogously.
 A theory that is not potentially $\omega$-RQC is said to be \emph{persistently unrestricted}. \end{definition} Thus the persistently unrestricted theories are ones in which this weakening does not help us obtain RQC.
 Notice that the ``potentially RQ'' sentence $\phi_{\contained}$ in Example \ref{ex:fcp} is not isomorphism-invariant.
-This is not a coincidence: \begin{proposition} If theory $T$ has an isomorphism-invariant $L_V$ sentence $\phi$ not equivalent to a $k$-RQ sentence relative to $T$, then the same is true in any expansion of $T$. \end{proposition}
+This is not a coincidence: \begin{restatable}{proposition}{transient} If theory $T$ has an isomorphism-invariant $L_V$ sentence $\phi$ not equivalent to a $k$-RQ sentence, then the same is true in any consistent expansion of $T$. \end{restatable}